California Cuts Services, Staff to Pay Pension Costs - California Political Review

 In Riverside County, non-union county employees took the blow for the county’s irresponsible pension deals, as all but one of the 32 employees the county laid off this June were non-union members.
 This came after contract negotiations granted union employees hundreds of millions of dollars in raises.
 The Riverside County DA said these raises caused public safety cuts.
 In addition, Riverside County imposed an extra 1% sales tax to pay for these benefits.
 Across California, citizens suffer as local governments give away their money while cutting their services.

 Government projections continually underestimate pension costs.
 According to a new study by the Hoover Institution, pension liabilities are understated by trillions of dollars.
 This happens because governments assume unrealistic rates of return on pension investments.
-The California Public Employees’ Retirement System, the agency managing pension and health benefits for most California employees, will assume a rate of return of 7% starting in 2020 (the current assumption is 7.5%), however, last year, CalPERS earned a return of 0.6%.
+The California Public Employees’ Retirement System (CALPERS), the agency managing pension and health benefits for most California employees, will assume arate of return of 7% starting in 2020 (the current assumption is 7.5%), however, last year, CALPERS earned a return of 0.6%.
 California’s defined benefit system for public employees means that governments must pay their employees a fixed amount regardless of how pension plans perform.
 Rosy estimates for future pension performance make government obligations look smaller than they are.

 Unrealistic projections also allow government officials to award big pensions, as officials argue that the big future returns they have assumed can pay off the costs.
 When reality hits and pension returns fall short, taxpayers are left footing the bill.
 This year, Californians paid $5.4 billion because of this baseless confidence, more than the state spent on environmental protection, drought response, and fighting wildfires combined.
 Short-sighted government optimism has real consequences for citizens forced to live in the real world.